MADISON YOUTH SOCCER CLUB

 DURATION OF GAME

-1. The game shall be played in four (4) equal quarters of twelve (12) minutes as follows:
+- The game shall be played in two thirty (30) minute halves as follows:

 1. All teams must show up on the field at their scheduled time rain or shine.
 Games may be played in the rain.
 The decision to cancel a game will be made on the field by the Referee and the two team coaches.